West Of Here

 2012-Present

-These photographs, captured over a decade exploring blue highways and gravel roads, seek to document the Great Plains region in an organized, systematic way, to remember things that will shortly disappear and reflect on the land itself.
+These photographs, captured over more than a decade exploring blue highways and gravel roads, seek to document the Great Plains region in an organized, systematic way, to remember things that will shortly disappear and reflect on the land itself.

 Click thumbnails to view images.